helgoboss/helgobox/doc/user-guide.md

       names again): ![Step 5a](images/tutorial-1-step-5a.jpg)
 3. Edit the mapping for button B1 and set both Target Min/Max to 0 (this causes the button to always set the fixed value 0).
+    - If you have a controller that is capable of feedback (button has LED), also set "Out-of-range behavior" to "Min".
+      This makes sure that the LED lights up whenever this bank is selected but switches off otherwise.
 4. Edit the mapping for button B2 and set both Target Min/Max to 1.
     - Here's how the mapping panel for button B2 looks afterwards: ![Step 5b](images/tutorial-1-step-5b.jpg)
+    - If feedback is desired, set "Out-of-range behavior" as described in the previous step.

 That's it, the goal is achieved!
 Press the buttons and move the knobs to test it.